Catalog-Native LLM: Speaking Item-ID Dialect with Less Entanglement for Recommendation: Experiments

 We find that simply adding parameters in non-structured ways is insufficient.
 Wide-FFN improves performance on Amazon-Beauty but only marginally helps in the industrial setting.
 In contrast, append-blocks and prepend-blocks severely degrade performance across both datasets, likely due to disruption of pretrained representations or training instability.
 LoRA-LLM, where low-rank adapters are added across all layers, helps slightly on Amazon-Beauty but fails drastically on the industrial benchmark, highlighting its sensitivity to scale and signal sparsity.

 We also compare with various MoE designs.
 Both MoA (expert attention modules) and MoT (expertized full transformer blocks with cross attention) yield large improvements over all non-MoE controls.
-Importantly, \abbr performs on par or better than both, despite using a simpler and more efficient expert design focused solely on FFNs with static routing.
+Importantly, \abbr performs on par or better than both, despite using a simpler and more efficient expert design focused solely on FFNs with static routing. \rebuttal{Although MoA and MoT are competitive on Amazon-Beauty and occasionally match or slightly exceed \abbr there, we emphasize the industrial-scale results as our primary evidence.
+On this large setting, the FFN-based MoE of \abbr consistently outperforms MoA/MoT variants.
+Nonetheless, the pattern we observe might be dataset-dependent.
+The core idea of \abbr is to treat catalog items as first-class citizens and to separate where information about IDs and text is stored.
+All three MoE variants we ablate are consistent with this idea.
+Our choice to place MoE in the FFNs is guided by the stronger and more stable gains we see on the large-scale industrial dataset.}

 These results confirm that \abbr's performance is not due to raw parameter count, but rather due to its intentional separation of item and language processing via token-type MoE routing.
 Compared to generic scaling or lightweight tuning (e.g., LoRA), the structured, disentangled pathways in \abbr yield higher accuracy, especially in large-scale settings where interference between item IDs and natural language is more pronounced.